-The constant use of fades, and the incorrect use of transitions were a major visual distraction.
+The constant use of fades and incorrect use of transitions, were a major visual distraction.
 I see this a lot with new(er) filmmakers and honestly, like most of what I'm going to write about, it's something that needs to be pointed out and learned from experience.
-In this film, the fades were so numerous I lost count after the first four or five minutes.
+In this film, the fades were so numerous, I lost count after the first four or five minutes.
 For the first time ever in a write-up, I'm going to include a link to one of our "read it" pages that discusses transitions - and their uses.
 The link is here, for any who wish to have a quick read.
 With that done, let me move on.

 "He Takes And Returns" is a pretty self contained story.
 You watch.
 You get creeped out.
 It's over.
-Until you consider the "doll" in the film.
-DeRouen never actually explains the meaning of the doll in the movie.
-It's just a creepy doll with no purpose.
-Or is there a purpose?
+Until that is, you consider the "doll" in the film.
+DeRouen never actually explains the meaning of the doll, or it's purpose.
+It's just a creepy doll with no reason for being and no real connection to anything, that I could see.
+Or was there more?
 Being a curious chap, I read the description and realized the "doll" was this creatures conduit.
-Allowing it to return.
+Allowing it to return to it's victims.
 This was never explained in the movie.
 At all.
 If you didn't read the description, you would have no idea.
 This is another case, and I see this all the time, of a filmmaker assuming the viewers read the description.
 We don't.
 Well...
 I don't most of the time.
 If such an important element of a movie is not actually "in" the movie - how are we supposed to know about it?
 Speaking of the doll.
-The idea is a cool one, but opens up another complete can of worms.
+The idea is a cool one, but opens up another can of worms.
 If the doll is the conduit that this creature needs... how did the monster get there in the first place?
 An interesting question indeed.
 One that I don't think was considered in the movie.